rithan2001/Database-to-shortlist-Universities_VLSI-only-/readme.md

 	Purdue - 315+ gre and decent research admits
 	Uminn is safest if u have decent gpa of 8.5+ and nice research bcakground.

 Also, LOR and SOP places a huge role in master application.
 Curtail ur statement of purpose acc to neccesities of particular university.

+For ex:
-For ex: UCSD gives priority also to your research experience and extra curricular activities in UG's. you can brief abt that in your sop.
+> UCSD gives priority also to your research experience and extra curricular activities in UG's. you can brief abt that in your sop.

-Purdue checks if u are aligned into track you wanna pursue.How well you can sync with interested prof's work.
+> Purdue checks if u are aligned into track you wanna pursue.How well you can sync with interested prof's work.
 Talking with prospective students at the university can get you these kind of insights.

+> Gatech,USC is GPA centric , so it is important that we touch upon academic records in SOP.

-## generic profile of admitted students
+## Generic profile of admitted students	FALL'22
 	CHeck once yocket of past yr admits
 	GPA : 9+	min of 2 RA + extra curricular
 	GRE : 310+	TOEFL: 95+   IELTS : 7.5+

+Personally, GPA do plays major role in your MS admission, but not the only factor.You can still compensate with graduate examination record score (320+).

 # Following are my applied colleges ::(